 How to Verify the On-chain Proof for Time and Location

 To verify the information recorded on-chain after capturing an image using the Capture Cam, you can check the Nid, generator, time, location, and other relevant information directly on the Asset Page.
 Additionally, you can click the "Transaction" in the Commits tab to verify all on-chain information via the Asset Page.

 If the Nid of a digital asset is obtained, in addition to accessing the decentralized image on IPFS, you can also directly use the Nid to query all the information on the chain through the Numbers Search Engine (https://nftsearch.site/)

 Restoring the Trust and Value of Digital Content

 In the era of Web 2.0, centralized data storage creates a single point of failure.
 The crash at Facebook/Meta in October 2021 caused most of its services to go down for nearly 12 hours, highlighting people's dependence on technology and the vulnerability of centralized data storage.
 Web 3.0 and decentralized applications will address these issues.
-At the decentralized image network of Numbers Protocol, users have ownership and control over their images, and they have the freedom to choose what content they want to see without the risk of their digital assets being lost due to a single point of failure.
-The Capture App, with its user-friendly interface and functions for taking pictures and videos, acts as an entry point for the general public to experience Web3.
+As a decentralized image network, Numbers Protocol users have ownership and control over their images, and they have the freedom to choose what content they want to see without the risk of their digital assets being lost due to a single point of failure.
+Capture Cam, with its user-friendly interface and functions for taking pictures and videos, acts as an entry point for the general public to experience Web3.